 Mickey Mantle: A Career Derailed

 Mickey was there with ligaments torn in his knee on a play during the World Series and a ball hit by Willie Mays into the right-centerfield gap.
 To this day, many insist it was a ball that Joe DiMaggio should have caught.

 Instead, he gave way to Mantle steaking over from right field, at which point Mantle’s cleats got caught in a water drain, and the rest, as they say, is history wrapped up in debates about 600, maybe even 700 home runs – if only.

 But that’s baseball, and this is about life.

-Mutt Mantle, the man who moved his family from Depression, ravaged Oklahoma to Commerce, Texas, where the promise of work in the mines held some hope.
+Mutt Mantle, the man who moved his family from Depression ravaged Spavinaw, Oklahoma to Commerce, OK, where the promise of work in the mines held some hope.

 The mines could never hold their secrets, and for many workers, taking a job was almost akin to signing their death certificate.

 The two watched the rest of the World Series from their adjacent hospital beds.
 Mantle had surgery and was sent home to heal.
 Mutt was diagnosed with Hodgkins, and was given a grim prognosis, and sent home to die.
 He was 39 years old.